lmorg/murex/docs/FAQ.supported-platforms.md

 underway to replicate some of the basics of coreutils as _murex_ builtins but that level of work is massive, thankless, and so obviously a low priority.
 Thus my recommendation is to run _murex_ inside WSL (Windows Subsystem for Linux) on Windows 10.
-However if native Windows really is your preference then _murex_ *should* function.
+However if native Windows is your preference then _murex_ *should* function.

 ## Plan 9

 Not currently supported.
-There are a few differences in the `syscall` package which would lead me to believe that _murex_ will not even compile.
+There are a few differences in Go's `syscall` package which would lead me to believe that _murex_ will not even compile.
 That's not to say that I wont ever support Plan 9 in the future however it's not a feature I'm giving any priority to at present.